pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/KiU-Net/README.md

 # Liver and Tumor Segmentation - KiU-Net

-This part of the project aims to enhance the neural network architecture known as KiU-Net, as described in the paper [KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations](https://arxiv.org/abs/2006.04878) by Jeya Maria Jose Valanarasu, Vishwanath A. Sindagi, Ilker Hacihaliloglu, and Vishal M. Patel.
+This part of the project aims to enhance the neural network architecture known as KiU-Net, as described in the paper [KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations](https://arxiv.org/abs/2006.04878) by Jeya Maria Jose, Vishwanath Sindagi, Ilker Hacihaliloglu and Vishal M. Patel [1].
 Specifically, we will adapt and improve the existing code available in the repository linked [here](https://github.com/jeya-maria-jose/KiU-Net-pytorch).

 The task is to use KiU-Net to segment the liver and tumor from medical CT-contrast-enhanced scans, using the public dataset provided by the[ LiTS challenge](https://competitions.codalab.org/competitions/17094).
 This is a challenging problem with many potential applications in medical imaging, and we believe that the modifications to KiU-Net will enable more accurate and efficient segmentation of these important structures.